 Girl Scout members need to receive proper instruction in how to care for themselves and others in emergencies.
 They also need to learn the importance of reporting any accidents, illnesses, or unusual behaviors during Girl Scout activities to adult volunteers.
-You can help members by keeping the following in mind:
+Make sure you know what you do and do not need to report.
+Reporting requirements vary by council; check with your local council for specifics.